 Information for professionals

-Referrals to our service can be made using the forms below via the Trust’s contact centre.
+Referrals to our service can be made using the referral form via the Trust’s contact centre.
 Referrals are prioritised according to urgency.

 The contact centre will contact the perinatal mental health team regarding urgent referrals to ensure prompt response.
 Urgent referrals are managed by a duty worker who will arrange an assessment appointment within the agreed time standard.

 Our team can offer advice and guidance to all colleagues either prior to referral or for any concerns.
 The advice number is 01452 894952.
 A clinician will return your call within 24 hours for non-urgent calls.